dcl-2017-04/curriculum/docs/README.md

 * [Analyzing 1.1 Billion NYC Taxi and Uber Trips, with a Vengeance](supplements.html#schneider-taxis)

-## Data type essentials
+## Data essentials

-The goal of this week is to give you a broad overview of the most important data types in R that you haven't seen yet: date-times, strings, and factors.
-You'll also learn more about the tidy tibble, two important tools for tidying messy data, and joins, which allow you to combine multiple datasets.
+This week is a grab bag of important data types and tools that will let you explore more datasets.
+You'll get a broad overview of the most important augmented vectors (date-times, strings, and factors), learn more about tidy tibbles, master two important tools for tidying messy data, and learn about joins, which allow you to combine multiple datasets.

 ### Units